materaldo/Project/Aplikacja/docs/files/controllers/ParticipantController.php.txt

         return View::make('index');
     }
 	/**
+	* function return form connected with data base using countries, language data base and group id
+	* @param integer $id is a group id of added user
 	* @return a form connected with data base using countries and languages tables */ public function getAdd($id)